The Kelly Criterion: How to Size Your Bets Optimally

 1. Probability estimates are uncertain

 Kelly assumes you know the true probability.
-But in real life, your estimate of p might be wrong.
+But in real life, your estimate of p might be wrong - and as we explore in Thinking in Probabilities, our brains are systematically biased in how we assess likelihood.
 If you think you have a 60% edge but it's actually 52%, full Kelly based on the wrong probability can lead to severe over-betting.
+Calibration training is the practical fix: it shrinks the gap between your stated probabilities and reality, so the input to Kelly is honest.

 2. Drawdowns are psychologically brutal